alvaro893/sound_bubbles/README.md

 ## Pushing changes to this Repository
 - Never push directly to the master
-- instead create a pull request (PR)
+- Create a pull request (PR)

-Hence you firs make a branch:
+Hence you first make a branch:
 - `git checkout -b your-branch-name`
 - add the changed files `git add --all` for all files
 - `git commit -m 'my commit message'`